 Welcome to the High School Science Fair Program

-If you're homeschooled and want to participate in the science fair, please contact the Fair Director, Danielle Grenier, as soon as possible.
+If you're homeschooled and want to participate in the science fair, please contact the Fair Director, Danielle Schroeder, as soon as possible.
 All science fair projects must be registered by early December.

-If you're curious about the science fair timeline, check out this graphic below.
-The district's ISEF Coordinators will help you move through each phase of the project development process so that you are ready to complete in the regional fair in the spring!
+If you're curious about the science fair experience or timeline, check out these graphics below.
+The district's ISEF Coordinators will help you move through each phase of the project development process so that you are ready to compete in the regional fair in the spring!

 Idea Development and Getting Started